zak23/flexpress-wp/README.md

 **Common Issues:**

-1. **API Connection Failed**: Verify API Key and Install URL are correct
+1. **API Connection Failed**: Verify Public API Key, Secret API Key, and Install URL are correct
 2. **Modal Not Showing**: Check if newsletter modal is enabled in settings
 3. **Users Not Syncing**: Ensure auto-subscribe is enabled
 4. **Events Not Tracking**: Verify API credentials and user contact IDs